HeliosLang/compiler/README.md

 Helios is a Domain Specific Language that compiles to Plutus-Core (i.e. Cardano on-chain validator scripts).
 Helios is a non-Haskell alternative to Plutus.

 Helios is purely functional, strongly typed, and has a simple curly braces syntax.
-It notably supports closures, functions with multiple return values, OOP-like methods, and enums as tagged unions.
+It notably supports closures, functions with optional arguments and multiple return values, OOP-like methods, enums as tagged unions, and generics.

-The Helios library is written in Javascript, with complete Typescript type-coverage through JSDoc comments.
+The Helios library is written in Javascript, with complete Typescript type-coverage.
 This library lets you compile Cardano smart contracts and create Cardano transactions.
 Helios is all you need to build 100% client-side dApps for Cardano.

 ## Example: time-lock